 I’m sure some will brush this aside as unnecessary or claim it “doesn’t apply to them” which is unfortunate given the opportunity they represent to reboot our Social Studies instruction and provide greater relevance for our students.
 Likewise, I’m sure others will accuse me of oversimplifying the Core Standards, and that’s ok by me.
 I’m confident that being mindful of these four themes and incorporating them with our current Social Studies instruction will not only ensure our students are prepared to meet whatever the Common Core Test can present, but they’ll be better citizens for it as well.

-For useful strategies for implementing the Four Themes of the Common Core State Standards in History, sign up for an upcoming IEDSeminar with Mark Clements in Kansas City, Denver, Cincinnati or Minneapolis or sign up for the Edunator Newsletter and stay tuned to Edunators.com.
+For useful strategies for implementing the Four Themes of the Common Core State Standards in History, sign up for an upcoming BER seminar with Mark Clements or shoot me an email about bringing this workshop to your school district.

 Oral Defense grading is a fantastic alternative to traditional written assessments and a great way t [ ... ]